ko1nksm/getoptions/README.md

 VERSION=0.1

 . ./getoptions.sh # or paste it into your script
-# . ./getoptions_only.sh # if you don't need automatic help generation.
+. ./getoptions_help.sh # if you need automatic help generation

 parser_definition() {
   setup   REST plus:true -- "Usage: ${2##*/} [options...] [arguments...]"